vtex-apps/io-documentation/docs/en/GettingStarted/developing-a-pixel-app/6-ListeningToStoreEvents.md

-# Defining the app's JavaScript event listeners
+# Listening to store events

 In some cases, the service provided by the third party solution depends on store Events to properly work.